 If you've been following NASCAR for even just a little while, you probably already know the origins of the natural disaster-sounding occurrence known as the "Big One," or you're at least familiar with the phrase.

 If not, here's a super quick timeline: the introduction of restrictor plates to stock cars in the late '80s brought on the unintended consequence of pack racing, which led to the massive chain-reaction crashes, a.k.a. the "Big One," that make it on every post-race highlight reel whenever they go down.
-While Talladega Superspeedway shouldn't be discounted for the massive wrecks that have occurred there over the years, there's something about Daytona International Speedway and the "Big One."
+While Talladega Superspeedway shouldn't be discounted for the huge crashes that have occurred there over the years, there's something about Daytona International Speedway and the "Big One."
 They're almost inexorably tied together.
-When it comes to the "Big One" at Daytona, it seems like it's not a matter of if, but when there will be yet another catastrophic collision.
+When it comes to the "Big One" at the Daytona Beach, Florida racetrack, it seems like it's not a matter of if, but when there will be yet another catastrophic collision.

 With that in mind, there have been countless "Big Ones" at Daytona over the years, but here we'll just focus on four particularly significant ones.